TheWorldAtMyFingerTips/TheWorldAtMyFingerTips.github.io/index.md

 ---

 ### [PYTHON Machine Learning Models - Instagram Top Posts](python.md)
-In today's society, smartphones have become ubiquitious and an essential tool for most of us.
-Especially with the lockdown of COVID-19, humans have increasingly turned to social media platforms to get their daily fixes of interaction.
-Instagram is one of the most-used social platforms today, with a concept built around image and video sharing.
-While the app started off based on personal interactions, it has now evolved to encompass business-to-consumer interactions, making the landscape increasingly competitive and thus, imperative to capture customers' attention by having their content as one of the top posts.

 This project is based off the context that the boss wants to better understand Instagram's algorithm and, from a user-standpoint - find out which are the "super" variables to focus his efforts on, in the trajectory to making Instagram top posts.

 <img src="images/python/What is an Insta Top Post.png">

 ---